General badge GitHub Release DOI GitHub last commit

 3. QCRSC - Quality Control Regularised Spline Correction

-4. Config Explorer - learn how to optimise QCRSC
+4. QC-RSC Explorer - learn how to optimise QCRSC

 5. Operational Workflow